davidfoerster/KaleidOK-examples/Kaleidoscope/README.md

    in the development environment).
 Kaleidoscope displays 5 different images initially.

- * `kaleidok.examples.kaleidoscope.images.intial` –
-   A space-separated list of URLs to use as initial images.
-Relative URLs are rooted in the `images` sub-directory of the applet path (inside `resources` in the development environment).
-Kaleidoscope displays 5 different images initially.

  * `kaleidok.examples.kaleidoscope.caches.[path|size]` –
    Path location and maximum size in bytes of Kaleidoscope's cache.
 Relative paths are interpreted as subdirectories of your platform's default cache